jayroncena/Cminus-Compiler/README.md

 # Cminus-Compiler

-A compiler for the C- language
+A compiler for the C- language </br>
-C-Minus is a extremely simplified version of C.
+C-Minus is a extremely simplified version of C.</br>
 It is a ridiculously trivial  project, which was originally written for a university subject (Queensland University of Technology's course ITB464 Modern Compiler Construction).
 It implements the C-Minus language, which is the simplest possible conventional imperative language that does something interesting (recursion, arrays, iteration, decision -- that's it)

 Here's what a C-Minus program might look like: